 Can a Georgia workers compensation attorney help me get medical treatment?

-You do not have to have a workers compensation attorney, but a workers compensation attorney can often help you get medical treatment approved.
+A workers compensation attorney can often help you get medical treatment approved.
 I handle medical treatment approval issues almost every day including contacting insurance adjusters, filing Form WC-PMTs, and requesting hearings to get medical treatment approved.

 The reason I have to do this is that delay and denial of medical treatment has become such a big issue in workers compensation cases.
 Often, I am able to speed things up for my clients so they can get the medical treatment they need.